 Come, let us return to the Lord; for He has torn us, that He may heal us; He has struck us down, and He will bind us up.
 After two days He will revive us; on the third day He will raise us up, that we may live before Him.
 Let us know; let us press on to know the Lord; His going out is sure as the dawn; He will come to us as the showers, as the spring rains that water the earth.
 (Hosea 6:1-3 ESV)

-This wonderful Scripture encourages all of us to return to God (Father, Son, and Holy Spirit) no matter how we have provoked Him.
+This wonderful Scripture encourages all of us to return to God (Father, Son, and Holy Spirit) no matter how we have provoked Him, recently or long ago.
 Only God can heal and revive us from spiritual, physical, mental, and emotional wounds.

 Ono and Lennon

 In 2006, Yoko Ono placed a full-page ad in the New York Times urging that December 8 (the anniversary of John Lennon’s death) be a global day of healing.
 Ono promised, “One day we will be able to say that we healed ourselves, and by healing ourselves, we healed the world.”
 Ono’s words are cruel, because we cannot heal ourselves of sickness, death, sorrow, or pain.
 In reality we can’t heal ourselves of anything.
 Back in 1969, Lennon and Ono protested against the unpopular Vietnam War, renting billboards worldwide that read: “WAR IS OVER!
 (If You Want It).”
 They wished that good vibrations and positive thinking would change the world.
 Ono asserted, “If one billion people think peace, we’re gonna get it….The power works in delicate and mysterious ways.
 Visualize the domino effect….Thoughts are infectious.”